 The technical committee has already identified several features that it is working on for the next release.
 The largest feature that is being primarily driven by Cray is “deep copy”, the movement of complex pointer based arrays and structures.
 This topic was identified as an important feature which will likely be the feature that dictates when the next major release is available.
 Due to the size and complexity of this feature, it may take a significant amount of time to complete the design work.

-When will the next version be release?
+When will the next version be released?

 A maintenance release was actually release several months ago.
 This release was number 2.0a and contained clarifications and corrections to the specification only.
 Features for the next major release are currently being discussed when these features are ready for release is for the technical committee to decide.
 However, the underlying theme for the next release will be productivity and ease of use.